Christian Stangl: Triple Seven Summits

 In the aftermath of K2-scandal, Stangl underwent a fundamental change of mindset and stayed out of the limelight.
 Nevertheless, after an interruption of his mountaineering activities, he continued to climb the peaks of the seven continents.
 He expanded his plan of climbing the Seven Second Summits and planned to become the first person to ever climb the three highest mountains of each continent, the so-called Triple Seven Summits.
 This made him turn away from speed climbing.
 Now, to be more effective, he put emphasis on precise documentation of his activities, using photos, videos, and GPS tracking.
 In Spring 2011, Stangl cycled from the Indian ocean to the Himalayas on a simple military bicycle, then walked for 11 days to the base camp of Kangchenjunga (8586m) and then, after a total of 76 days, reached the summit of the third highest mountain of Asia.
 In summer 2011, he went to K2 again, but as in the years before, since 2008, also in this season, not a single climber could reach the summit on the Pakistani side of the mountain.

 For the end of 2011, Stangl planned an expedition to Mount Tyree (4852m) to climb the second highest mountain of Antarctica.
-As for Stangl, climbing the Seven Second Summits became a milestone along the way climbling the world's 21 highest mountains.
+As for Stangl, climbing the Seven Second Summits became a milestone along the way climbing the world's 21 highest mountains.
 He invited his competitor from South Tyrol, Hans Kammerlander to climb Mount Tyree with him.
 On January 3, 2012, all three expedition members, Stangl, Kammerlander and the Austrian Robert Miller reached the peak of Mount Tyree via the east wall and the northeast ridge.